 Chocolate Rugelach Cookies

-These chocolate rugelach cookies are rich, buttery and crumbly.
-Made with butter and cream cheese in the dough then rolled with melted chocolate between layers these are addictive as they are pretty.
+These chocolate rugelach cookies are rich, buttery, and crumbly.
+Made with butter and cream cheese in the dough and then rolled with melted chocolate between layers, these are as addictive as they are pretty.

 About these cookies

-Today I am filling these with chocolate and nuts but you can also use Nutella or jam.
-The option for filling are endless and I hope to share a few of my favorites with you soon.
+Today, I am filling these with chocolate and nuts, but you can also use Nutella or jam.
+The options for filling are endless, and I hope to share a few of my favorites with you soon.

 Ingredients and substitutes

-- Cream cheese – you want to make sure you use full-fat cream cheese.
-Low-fat will have excess moisture so the dough will be too wet.
-Also, the cookies will not be crumbly
+- Cream cheese – You want to make sure you use full-fat cream cheese.
+Low-fat will have excess moisture, so that the dough will be too wet.
+Also, the cookies will not be crumbly.

-- Sour cream – this helps bring everything together.
-If you don’t have sour cream you can use yogurt as well.
+- Sour cream – This helps bring everything together.
+If you don’t have sour cream, you can also use yogurt.

 - Powdered sugar – I like to add a bit of powdered sugar after all these are cookies.